 Let’s talk about lower and upper cross syndromes.
 What are these?
 They are syndromes with various complications that can wreak havoc on the average person.
 Cross syndromes can decrease strength, flexibility, range of motion and lead to further degenerative processes (wearing down of the body – arthritis, etc.).
 Upper cross syndrome refers to the upper part of the body, namely the neck/upper back/chest/shoulder areas.
 Lower cross syndrome refers to the lower part of the body surrounding the pelvis/lower back/abdominal/upper thigh areas.

 What happens in both syndromes is that several muscle groups have become shorter and tighter.
 Other muscle groups have become weakened as a result of the previously mentioned tight muscles.
-These problem areas then start a bad cycle.
-They each get worse, making the other worse also.
+These problem areas then start a negative cycle.
+They individually get worse and therefore make the other worse as well.
 Meaning more tight muscles and increased weak muscles.
 Unless this cycle is halted, they will start to change the composition.
 They will also change the integrity of the surrounding joints, muscles, cartilage, nervous structures and other tissues.
-This means osteoarthritis (aging or degenerative arthritis) can rear its ugly head.

 What Are Problems Associated with Cross Syndrome?